acn-qiangchen/sbxservice-infra/README.md

 - AWS App Mesh for service mesh capabilities
 - AWS Network Firewall for security
 - Amazon CloudWatch for monitoring
+- Amazon S3 and CloudFront for static web portal hosting

 For architecture details, see [POC Architecture](docs/poc_architecture.md).